Heguanzi: Textual history

 Subsequent to the 1st century CE Book of Han reference to the Heguanzi, there is a four-century gap until the next reliable sources.
-The lost Zichao (子鈔, Epitome of Masters Texts) compilation by the Liang dynasty (502–557) scholar Yu Zhongrong (庾仲容) listed the Heguanzi (3 juan) in the table of contents.
-The Tang historian Wei Zheng's 631 Qunshu zhiyao (群書治要, Important Matters of Governance from a Wide Variety of Books) political encyclopedia has extracts from chapters 1, 2 and 16, including the chapter titles.
+The lost compilation by the Liang dynasty (502–557) scholar Yu Zhongrong (庾仲容) listed the Heguanzi (3 juan) in the table of contents.
+The Tang historian Wei Zheng's 631 political encyclopedia has extracts from chapters 1, 2 and 16, including the chapter titles.
 The Tang prose master Han Yu (768–824) quoted from Heguanzi chapters 1 and 15 with their titles.

 Some early versions of the Master Pheasant Cap were arranged differently.
 Between the Tang (618–907) and Song (960–1279) dynasties, the number of chapters is given as 15, 16, or 19; but since the Ming dynasty (1368–1644), only 19-chapter editions have circulated.
 Han Yu saw a 16-chapter Heguanzi version with scribal errors and lacunae.
 Chao Gongwu (晁公武; d.
 1171) extracted a 19-chapter version from a 32-chapter text that included Mozi interpolations and post-Han discursive essays.
 In the 1920s, Fu Cengxiang (傅潧湘; 1872–1950) obtained a Dunhuang manuscript with the first half of the Heguanzi and an anonymous commentary dated 629.